songtianlun/frytea-docs/README.md

 ## Description

-This site is powered by [MkDocs (A Project documentation with Markdown)] , use [mkdocs-material(A Material Design theme for MkDocs)] theme beautification, refer to [peaceiris/actions-mkdocs-gh-pages: makes mkdocs-material Work in GitHub Action] and [peaceiris/mkdocs-material-boilerplate: CI/CD example for old mkdocs-material] for Git Hub Action configuration.
+This site is powered by [MkDocs] (A Project documentation with Markdown), use [mkdocs-material] (A Material Design theme for MkDocs) theme beautification, refer to [peaceiris/actions-mkdocs-gh-pages] (makes mkdocs-material Work in GitHub Action) and [peaceiris/mkdocs-material-boilerplate] (CI/CD example for old mkdocs-material) for GitHub Action configuration.

+This site font use [Cormorant] font provided by [Google font], the theme color is Brown of [material].

 The content of this site covers programming, operating system, auxiliary tools, efficient work, content organization framework see mind map.